evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "Double Index" repository!
 This project contains a Python function that doubles the value at a given position in a list.
 The function accepts two parameters: a list and the index of the value to double.

+### Middle Item
+#### Overview
+Welcome to the "Middle Item" repository!
+This project contains a Python function that finds the middle item from a list of values.
+The behavior will differ based on whether there are an odd or even number of values in the list.

 ### Evy Guenda